aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/getting-started.md

 ## Pull requests

-* Be sure to open an issue **before** starting work on a pull request, and discuss your idea with the __ansible-avd__ maintainers before beginning work.
+* Be sure to open an issue **before** you start working on a pull request, and discuss your idea(s) with the __ansible-avd__ maintainers before beginning work.
 This will help prevent wasting time on something that might we might not be able to implement.
 When suggesting a new feature, also make sure it won't conflict with any work that's already in progress.

-* Any pull request which does _not_ relate to an accepted issue will not be approved
+* Any pull request which does _not_ relate to an accepted issue will not be approved.

 * All major new functionality must include relevant tests where applicable.

-* When submitting a pull request, please be sure to work off of the `devel` branch, rather than `master` (deprecated).
+* When submitting a pull request, please be sure to rebase from the `devel` branch, rather than a release branch:`releases/*`.
 The `devel` branch is used for ongoing development, while `releases/*` are used for tagging new stable releases.

 * All code submissions should meet the following criteria (CI will enforce